-And if you’d like to share these videos with your friends, clients or social networks, we’re A-OK with that, but ask that you please point them to this blog post, so they can register below and receive a special link and password too.
+And if you’d like to share these videos with your friends, clients or social networks, we’re A-OK with that, but ask that you please point them to this blog post, so they can register HERE and get access future webcasts soon.
+Thank you.

-I hope you enjoy the Afternoon Snack & Give Back Hangout videos and look forward to connecting with you again soon!
+I hope you enjoy the Afternoon Snack & Give Back Hangout videos on Vimeo and look forward to connecting with you again soon!

 Are you ready to become a master at publishing on LinkedIn?